LD4P/arm/modeling_recommendations/custodial_history.md

 > - **Label**: Claimant
 > - **URI**: TBD
 > - **SubclassOf**: http://bibliotek-o.org/1.1/ontology/Activity
-> - **Definition**: The act of declaring ownership for an Item, notably when the claim is not clearly substantiated.
+> - **Definition**: The act of declaring ownership of an Item, notably when the claim is not clearly substantiated.

 **ex:DeaccessionerActivity**
 > - **Label**: Deaccessioner